 the case of water it is 970 BTU's per pound.

-So what! you say.
+So what you say!
 When are you going to tell me how the refrigeration effect works?
 Well hang in there, you have just learned about 3/4 of what you need to know to understand the process.
 What keeps that beaker of water from boiling when it is at room temperature?
 If you say it's because it is not hot enough, sorry but you are wrong.
 The only thing that keeps it from boiling is the pressure of the air molecules pressing down on the surface of the water.
-When you heat that water to 212 degrees and then continue to add heat, what you are doing is supplying sufficient energy to the water molecules to overcome the pressure of the air and allow them to escape from the liquid state.
-If you took that beaker of water to outer space where there is no air pressure the water would flash into a vapour.
+When you heat that water to 212 °F and then continue to add heat, what you are doing is supplying sufficient energy to the water molecules to overcome the pressure of the air pressing down on it's surface and allow them to escape from the liquid state.
+If you took that beaker of water to outer space where there is no air pressure the water would flash into a vapour instantly.
 If you took that beaker of water to the top of Mt.
-Everest where there is much less air pressure, you would find that much less heat would be needed to boil the water. (it would boil at a lower temperature than 212 degrees).
-So water boils at 212 degrees at normal atmospheric pressure.
+Everest where there is much less air pressure than at lower altitudes, you would find that much less heat would be needed to boil the water. (it would boil at a lower temperature than 212 °F So water boils at 212 °F at normal atmospheric pressure.
 Lower the pressure and you lower the boiling point.
 Therefore we should be able to place that beaker of water under a bell jar and have a vacuum pump extract the air from within the bell jar and watch the water come to a boil even at room temperature.
 This is indeed the case!

-Chemical Engineers spent years experimenting before they came up with the perfect chemicals for the job.
+Chemical Engineers spent years experimenting before they came up with appropriate chemicals for the job.
 They developed a family of hydroflourocarbon refrigerants which had extremely low boiling points.
-These chemicals would boil at temperatures below 0 degrees Fahrenheit at atmospheric pressure.
+These chemicals would boil at temperatures below 0 °F at atmospheric pressure.
 So finally, we can begin to describe the mechanical refrigeration process.